Dance of the hormones

 If your baby’s mouth action causes nipple pain:

 - oxytocin won’t flow so well.
 The muscles inside the breast won’t squeeze efficiently.
 Milk won’t flow out so well.
 Frustration.

 Can we fix it?

 If there’s pain when the baby latches on, something needs to change!
 Get some clues here and get help.
 It’s not supposed to hurt!
 First help didn’t work?
 Find more help!
 If somebody says: ‘The latch looks fine’ but you feel pain or discomfort, you can smile, thank them, and find somebody with more training.
-In hospital in the UK, ask for the Infant Feeding Specialist Midwife.
+If you are in hospital in the UK, ask for the Infant Feeding Specialist Midwife.
 In the USA, ask for a Lactation Consultant IBCLC.
-In the community, ask for the Infant Feeding Team.
+Community helpers are often called the Infant Feeding Team.
 If these good people are not able to help, or not on duty when you need them, or it’s still hurting, it’s time to call the experts!

 What new mum or parent isn’t!
 Tension and worry can block the flow of oxytocin:

 - adrenalin, the fight-flight-freeze hormone.
 If there’s danger, we shouldn’t sit down to feed a baby, we should run!

 Here are some easy things you can do to tell your body everything’s ok:

 - You can close curtains, turn off bright lights

 - get your tv remote, phone, magazine, book, whatever you need to help you relax